Weisslu/PWApp/JOSSPaper/paper.md

 ![Main layout of the PWApp.\label{fig:mainlayout}](Figures/full_app.png)

-These steps are described in general below, and in detail in the PWApp [manual](https://github.com/weisslu/PWApp).
+These steps are described in general below, and in detail in the PWApp manual, which can be found in the [repository](https://github.com/weisslu/PWApp).

 ### Step 1: Load flow MRI data